 While I am about to sing the praises of little dogs, let it be known I LOVE ALL DOGS and I am not particular about their size — big or small, all are welcome in my heart.
 And yes, I own a business called Small Dog Mall (smalldogmall.com) and I sell things just for little dogs.
-So, having catered to the pee wee pups for over a decade, I think we can safely assume I know a thing or two about them.
+So, having catered to the pee wee pups for almost two decades, I think we can safely assume I know a thing or two about them.

 Among the many things I learned from Little Doug, this is what he taught me about size:Love comes in all shapes and sizes

 Doesn’t matter what the packaging is because love is love, and love doesn’t know a size or a shape, it just is.
 It took a little dog to teach me this big lesson and it is one of the things I know for sure.